Clement Warner: Overland campaign (Summer 1864)

 They arrived in the midst of General Ulysses S. Grant's Overland Campaign and were directed to proceed to join the Army of the Potomac at Spotsylvania County, Virginia.
 They arrived on May 18, one of the last days of the Battle of Spotsylvania Court House, and, on May 19, were attached to the 1st Brigade, 2nd Division, II Corps.
 The next day, they marched with II Corps for the North Anna River, arriving on the night of May 23.
 They participated in skirmishing in the Battle of North Anna, then accompanied II Corps across the Pamunkey River to take position at the Battle of Totopotomoy Creek, where they received fire, but did not engage in fighting.

 On June 1, a severe engagement began on the far left of the Union line, in the initial fighting of the Battle of Cold Harbor.
 It was noted that Confederate forces on the Union right were beginning to withdraw from their positions to proceed south to reinforce their comrades and concentrate their forces.
 Warner's brigade, located near the right end of the Union line, was directed to make a demonstration against the enemy in an attempt to compel them to remain in position.
 Captain Warner was placed in command of the skirmishers, leading companies B, E, G, and F from the 36th Wisconsin to advance against the enemy position under fire.
 Warner's skirmishers achieved their objective, driving back Confederate skirmishers and occupying part of the Confederate line, but suffered severe casualties—nearly half the men were killed, wounded, or taken prisoner.

 That night, the 36th Wisconsin accompanied the movement of II Corps to the southeast to join the massing of forces for an attack on the Confederate right.
 On the morning of June 3, they joined the massive frontal assault on the entrenched Confederate position.
-The 36th Wisconsin took heavy casualties, and Colonel Haskell was killed.
+The 36th Wisconsin sustained heavy casualties, and Colonel Haskell was killed.
 As a result of Haskell's death, the two other field officers, Major Harvey M. Brown and Lt.
 Colonel John A. Savage, were promoted, and Captain Warner was selected as the third field officer, receiving the rank of major.